 Parklane Park Project

-Thanks to funding from System Development Charges, Parklane Park will be expanded from 5 acres to 25 acres.
-Construction of the full park will start the week of April 3, 2023, with completion in Spring 2025.
-During construction, the entire park, including the existing playground, court and fields, the Portland Loo, and other park amenities will be closed.
+Thanks to funding from System Development Charges, Parklane Park has been expanded from 5 acres to 25 acres.
+Construction of the full park will started in April 2023 and was completed in May 2025.

 In 1873, Francis Elliott claimed 640 acres through the Donation Land Claim Act that included the land the park is built on.
 The area was comprised of small family farms and orchards.
 The park site itself was vacant pasture land with some Douglas fir stands.
 At that time the road to Sandy traversed the Elliott family's property.
 When they eventually platted their land, they were required to dedicate a right-of-way which passed through the site where the gravel path exists today.

-When the surrounding subdivisions were built in the 1970s, the triangular parcel that is now Parklane Park, become a Multnomah County park.
+When the surrounding subdivisions were built in the 1970s, the 5-acre triangular parcel that is now Parklane Park, become a Multnomah County park.
 Local residents planted many of the trees, and installed red and white striped playground equipment, giving the park its nickname, Candy Cane Park.
 In 1993, the City of Portland acquired the park from Multnomah County.
 The 1996 Centennial Neighborhood Plan recommended acquisition of 20 acres to the north, the site of the former gravel quarry.
 In 2001, the City purchased the three additional parcels from the Oregon Asphaltic Paving Company.
+In 2009, the Parklane Park Master Plan was completed which created a community vision for the expanded park.

 Accessibility Notes